 - Some images may lack alternative text, or have insufficient alternative text.

-- Link text is not always descriptive, and some pages contain unlabeled links.
+- Link text is not always descriptive, and some pages contain unlabelled links.

 - Some pages use tables for layout, which may cause issues for users of screen readers, and may result in additional scrolling for users enlarging page text.